Continuing collaborations to support re-introduction of the endangered Southern Stuttering Frog -Mixophyes australis

 The Southern Stuttering frog is a large species growing up to 8cm in length and has a series of dark bars across its legs.
 It hides under leaf litter and or large rocks and is difficult to spot with the naked eye.
 Its call has a distinct stuttering sound.

-In 2017, Shoalhaven Landcare member & Ecologist Garry Daly led an Environment trust project to re-introduce the endangered Stuttering Frog to three targeted locations in the Shoalhaven.
+In 2017, Shoalhaven Landcare member & Ecologist Garry Daly led an Environment trust project to re-introduce the endangered Southern Stuttering Frog to three targeted locations in the Shoalhaven.

 The solution

 Post Environment Trust grant, Garry has established a new long-term collaboration with Symbio Wildlife Park in Helensburgh.
-Symbio Wildlife Park has built two dedicated breeding facilities to enable breeding of chytrid free Stuttering Frogs.
+Symbio Wildlife Park has built two dedicated breeding facilities to enable breeding of chytrid free Southern Stuttering Frogs.
 Captive bred tadpoles and frogs from this facility have been released as part of this project to the three locations in the Shoalhaven.

 The impact

-Garry's passion and dedication has enabled him to continue this work releasing more chytrid free Stuttering Frogs following the completion of the Environment Trust grant.
+Garry's passion and dedication has enabled him to continue this work releasing more chytrid free Southern Stuttering Frogs following the completion of the Environment Trust grant.
 In 2025 captive bred, chytrid free tadpoles have been released in additional locations in the Shoalhaven including Bundewallah Creek plus Royal National Park and Macquarie Pass National Park.
-Monitoring has been on-going post release.
+Monitoring is on-going post release.
 It is exciting to report that Stuttering Frogs have been heard calling at a number of sites post release.

 Partnerships and collaborations on this project have extended beyond the life of the Environment Trust Grant which concluded in 2020.
 Organisations partnering with Shoalhaven Landcare on this project include: Symbio Wildlife Park, NPWS, Bundanon Trust, Shoalhaven City Council, Bundewallah Bushcare, Department Climate Change, Energy, Environment & Water (DCCEEW) and Newcastle University.